Pavitra (disciple): Early life

 He was born Philippe Barbier Saint-Hilaire in Paris.
 In 1914, he graduated from the Ècole Polytechnique with a degree in Engineering.
 He served in the army in World War I as an artillery officer, and after the war worked as a junior engineer in Paris, at the Ministry of transport and communication.

 Quest

 He was interested in occultism, and in 1920 departed for Japan to study Zen Buddhism.
-In 1924, he left Japan and spend time with tantric lamas in monasteries in North China and Mongolia.
+In 1924, he left Japan and spent time with tantric lamas in monasteries in North China and Mongolia.

 In 1925 Saint-Hilaire came to India and met Sri Aurobindo and The Mother in Pondicherry, where he was accepted as a sadhak, and Sri Aurobindo gave him the name Pavitra meaning "Pure".
 In 1951 The Mother appointed him director of the newly founded Sri Aurobindo International University Centre.
 He served in this position for 18 years, as well as being general secretary of the Sri Aurobindo Ashram, until his death in 1969.